-We certify that this proposed regulation, if adopted, would not have a significant economic impact on a substantial number of small entities.
-The proposed regulation imposes no new reporting, recordkeeping, or other administrative requirement.
-Any benefit derived from the use of a viticultural area name would be the result of a proprietor's efforts and consumer acceptance of wines from that area.
+We certify that this regulation will not have a significant economic impact on a substantial number of small entities.
+This regulation imposes no new reporting, recordkeeping, or other administrative requirement.
+Any benefit derived from the use of a viticultural area name is the result of a proprietor's efforts and consumer acceptance of wines from that area.
 Therefore, no regulatory flexibility analysis is required.